uriel-s/PackMan/README.md

 hello and welcome to our project!

+this project is based on our last project with you can see here : https://github.com/YairAn/Ex2.git

 our project include a game of robots collecting fruits(apples/bananas) and gain scores.

 there are 24 levels in the game.